the-real-i9/i9lyfe-server/README.md

 i9lyfe is an API server for a Social Media Application, built with Go and Neo4j.
 It supports major social media application features that can be used to implement a mordern social media application frontend.

-### Target Audience

-#### Frontend Developers

-If you're a frontend developer looking to build a Social Media Application, not just to have it static UI, but to also make it function.

-The API documentation provides a detailed usage guide, following the OpenAPI specification.

-#### HRMs, Startup Founders, Project Teams, Hiring Managers etc

-If you're in need of a passionate, highly-skilled, expert-level backend engineer/developer, you've found the right one for the job.

-The codebase is easily accessible, as it follows a (Routes)-->(Controllers)-->(Services)-->((Services) | (Model)) pattern.

 ### Open to suggestions

 If you need a feature that this API server currently doesn't support, feel free to suggest them in the issues and it will be added as soon as possible.